Legal Concept of Prima Facie Obviousness

 The legal concept of prima facie obviousness is a procedural tool of examination which applies broadly to all arts.
 It allocates who has the burden of going forward with production of evidence in each step of the examination process.
 See In re Rinehart, 531 F.2d 1048, 189 USPQ 143 (CCPA 1976); In re Lintner, 458 F.2d 1013, 173 USPQ 560 (CCPA 1972); In re Saunders, 444 F.2d 599, 170 USPQ 213 (CCPA 1971); In re Tiffin, 443 F.2d 394, 170 USPQ 88 (CCPA 1971), amended, 448 F.2d 791, 171 USPQ 294 (CCPA 1971); In re Warner, 379 F.2d 1011, 154 USPQ 173 (CCPA 1967), cert. denied, 389 U.S. 1057 (1968).
 The examiner bears the initial burden of factually supporting any prima facie conclusion of obviousness.
 If the examiner does not produce a prima facie case, the applicant is under no obligation to submit secondary evidence to show nonobviousness.
 If, however, the examiner does produce a prima facie case, the burden of coming forward with evidence or arguments shifts to the applicant who may submit additional evidence of nonobviousness, such as comparative test data showing that the claimed invention possesses improved properties not expected by the prior art.
 The decision of whether to submit evidence after a rejection should be influenced by the goals of compact prosecution, which encourages the early submission of such evidence.
 It is also noted that evidence submitted after final rejection may be denied entry into the record.
-The initial evaluation of prima facie obviousness thus relieves both the examiner and applicant from evaluating evidence beyond the prior art and the evidence in the specification as filed until the art has been shown to render obvious the claimed invention.

 ESTABLISHING A PRIMA FACIE CASE OF OBVIOUSNESS

 The key to supporting any rejection under 35 U.S.C.
 103 is the clear articulation of the reason(s) why the claimed invention would have been obvious.
 The Supreme Court in KSR Int'l Co. v.
-Teleflex Inc., 550 U.S. 538, 418, 82 USPQ2d 1385, 1396 (2007) noted that the analysis supporting a rejection under 35 U.S.C.
+Teleflex Inc., 550 U.S. 398, 418, 82 USPQ2d 1385, 1396 (2007) noted that the analysis supporting a rejection under 35 U.S.C.
 103 should be made explicit.
 The Federal Circuit has stated that "rejections on obviousness cannot be sustained with mere conclusory statements; instead, there must be some articulated reasoning with some rational underpinning to support the legal conclusion of obviousness."
 In re Kahn, 441 F.3d 977, 988, 78 USPQ2d 1329, 1336 (Fed.
 Cir.
 2006); see also KSR, 550 U.S. at 418, 82 USPQ2d at 1396 (quoting Federal Circuit statement with approval).

 It remains true that "[t]he determination of obviousness is dependent on the facts of each case."
 Sanofi-Synthelabo v.
 Apotex, Inc., 550 F.3d 1075, 1089, 89 USPQ2d 1370, 1379 (Fed.
 Cir.
 2008) (citing Graham, 383 U.S. at 17-18, 148 USPQ 459, 467 (1966)).
 If the examiner determines there is factual support for rejecting the claimed invention under 35 U.S.C.
 103, the examiner must then consider any evidence supporting the patentability of the claimed invention, such as any evidence in the specification or any other evidence submitted by the applicant.
 The ultimate determination of patentability is based on the entire record, by a preponderance of evidence, with due consideration to the persuasiveness of any arguments and any secondary evidence.
 In re Oetiker, 977 F.2d 1443, 24 USPQ2d 1443 (Fed.
 Cir.
 1992).
 The legal standard of "a preponderance of evidence" requires the evidence to be more convincing than the evidence which is offered in opposition to it.
 With regard to rejections under 35 U.S.C.
 103, the examiner must provide evidence which as a whole shows that the legal determination sought to be proved (i.e., the reference teachings establish a prima facie case of obviousness) is more probable than not.

 See In re Piasecki, 745 F.2d 1468, 223 USPQ 785 (Fed.
 Cir.
 1984) for a discussion of the proper roles of the examiner’s prima facie case and applicant’s rebuttal evidence in the final determination of obviousness.
-See MPEP § 706.02(j) for a discussion of the proper contents of a rejection under 35 U.S.C.
-103.